Introduction to Internal and External Hard Disks

 You need to share files between multiple devices.

-The selection between internal or external hard disks should match your particular requirements.
+The selection between Internal HDD vs External HDD should match your particular requirements.
 The combination of speed and affordability exists in internal hard disks yet external hard disks deliver portability with versatility.
 Examining the fundamental differences between such storage devices will assist you in making a choice that matches your personal needs.

 Can I use an external hard disk as an internal one?